natelandau/githooks/README.md

+# NO LONGER MAINTAINED

+I have moved to managing my pre-commit hooks using [pre-commit](https://pre-commit.com/).
+I recommend you do the same.

 # githooks

 This repository contains git hooks which will be executed on the client side before certain git actions are completed.